 Why do long-distance relationships falling apart?

 Long-distance relationships fall apart because they aren’t meant to last for a long time.
 When couples try to maintain their long-distance relationship for longer than a few months, they begin to face many issues.
 Frustrations take over, feelings change, and the relationship falls apart.

-In the long-distance relationships, some couples go for weeks without seeing each other.
+In long-distance relationships, some couples go for weeks without seeing each other.
 So how can you expect to maintain a healthy romantic relationship with a partner who is away from you most of the time?

 There are many situations where couples need to maintain a long-distance relationship for some time.
 It’s not that difficult to manage a healthy relationship over a long-distance for a few months.
 But even that requires trust and clear and open communication.